Government of Canada navigation bar

 A manufacturer of UN small containers must have and maintain a quality assurance system which meets:

-How do I renew my Transport Canada Certificate of Registration ?
+How do I renew my Transport Canada Certificate of Registration?

 To renew a Certificate of Registration, the certificate holder must submit a written application for renewal to the Director prior to the current Certificate of Registration's expiry.
-To allow an adequate time for review of an application please submit renewal applications at least 3 months in advace of expiry.

 How do I change the company name or address on a Certificate of Registration?